-- \ Marketing manager and marketing director are often interchangeable in the world of marketing. - A marketing manager typically has the responsibility of carrying out the marketing strategy for the company. - \ This includes creating marketing messages, choosing mediums such as website advertising and print advertising, and carrying out other
+- Marketing manager and marketing director are often interchangeable in the world of marketing. - ✤ A marketing manager typically has the responsibility of carrying out the marketing strategy for the company. - This includes creating marketing messages, choosing mediums such as website advertising and print advertising, and carrying out other

-- marketing campaigns and programs to reach the target audience of the company. - ❖ The marketing manager reports to the vice president and generally manages the rest of the marketing employees. - ❖ In product-based companies that have different product lines, a marketing manager may exist for each product line.
+- The marketing manager reports to the vice president and generally manages the rest of the marketing employees. - In product-based companies that have different product lines, a marketing manager may exist for each product line.